tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 # 2 - Introduction to JavaScript

 ## Overview
 Now we will see how we can program by utilizing the *JavaScript Engine* of a web browser.
-We will learn about the core JavaScript data types, how to declare variables, and how to see program output and errors in the JavaScript console.
+We will learn about the core JavaScript data types, how to declare variables, and how to see program output and view errors in the JavaScript console.

 ## Contents
 <!--- Local Navigation --->